 The Simple Year’s third writer was Kim who documented her attempts to improve her life by making other lives better.
 She calls it conscious kindness and explored if being kind complicates or simplifies.
 Start Here to read about Kim’s project.

-This year Tracy has taken the reigns and is approaching the concept of simplifying with her educator’s eye.
-She has mapped a course in Life Management and plans to spend the year implementing the program with her family and writing about it.
-She will also issue monthly progress reports to measure the results.
+Next, Tracy approached the concept of simplifying with her educator’s eye during year four.
+She mapped a course in Life Management and spent the year implementing the program with her family and writing about it.
 Start Here to read about Tracy’s project.

 The Simple Year will be looking for another writer with a Simple Living project next year.
 Sound Interesting?
 Think you might be interested in taking over a blog with an existing readership?

 Subscribe via email or Like us on Facebook and we will keep you up to date when we start accepting applications for next year.